 Why choose microfibre?

 Microfibre has changed the way we clean things around the home.
-They have sped up the cleaning process without the need for expensive detergent and chemical cleaners.
+It has sped up the cleaning process without the need for expensive detergents and chemical cleaners.
 That translates to huge savings for the average homeowner.
 Beyond that, microfibre cleaning cloths are kinder to the environment.
-They help lessen water pollution and contamination from harmful and toxic chemicals found in most household cleaning agents.
+They help lessen water pollution and contamination from the harmful and toxic chemicals found in most household cleaning agents.
 Truly, microfibre cloths deserve to be called the lean green cleaning machine because they don’t rely on harsh chemicals to clean your home!